pwambui2020/oneminute/README.md

 # APP NAME

-## One Minute Pitch
+## ONE MINUTE PITCH

 # AUTHOR

-Kipngetich Ngeno
+##PAULYNE WAMBUI

 # DESCRIPTION

-This is an app that allows users to create,submit,vote pitches based on categories
+This amazing up allows users to create their own one minute pitch on different categories of life.
+You also have an opportunity to write a comment and even vote.

 #### Pitch Categories
 * pickup lines